ULL-MII-SYTWS-1920/ull-mii-sytws-1920.github.io/tema3-web/react.md

 ### The Problem

-The biggest difference with traditional multi-page apps is that navigating a single-page app doesn't involve going to an entirely new page.
+The biggest difference of Single Page Apps (SPA) with traditional multi-page apps is that navigating a single-page app doesn't involve going to an entirely new page.
 Instead, your pages (commonly known as **views** in this context) typically load inline within the same page itself.

 When you are loading content inline, things get a little challenging.
 The hard part is not loading the content itself.
 That is relatively easy.
 The hard part is making sure that single-page apps behave in a way that is consistent with what your users are used to.
 More specifically, when users navigate your app, they expect that: